bbssppllvv/apple-docs-mcp-server/README.md

 **Fast responses**: All documents are preprocessed and embedded locally.
 Search takes under a second, no waiting for API calls.

-**Current information**: Includes the latest APIs and frameworks up to iOS 18/macOS Sequoia.
+**Current information**: Includes the latest APIs and frameworks up to iOS 20/macOS 2026 with all WWDC 2026 content.

 ## Troubleshooting